If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Visit the USGBC website and navigate to the credentials page for more information.

 You will be prompted to create a USGBC profile or login to your existing account in order to register for the exam.
-You will need to pay the applicable exam fees (in U.S. dollars) and you will receive an on-screen and email notification to confirm that your exam registration was successfully submitted.
+To complete your registration, you will pay the applicable exam fees (in U.S. dollars).
+You will receive an on-screen and email notification to confirm that your exam registration was successfully submitted.

 Each notification will include a link to Prometric Testing Centers' online scheduling system where you may register for your exam.
 Prometric centres are located across Canada.
 You may choose the location, date and time that is convenient for you, up to three months in advance.
 The exact address of the Prometric test center in your city/province can be found on the Prometric website.
-You will have to select an exam in order to view the test centres.
-When asked who the test sponsor is, enter: GBCI.
+You will have to select an exam to view the test centres in your region.
+When asked who the test sponsor is, please enter: GBCI.

-You can find a step-by-step guide to the exam applications in the LEED#top v4 candidate exam handbooks which are available as free downloads from the USGBC website.
+You can find a step-by-step guide to the exam applications in the LEED v4 candidate exam handbooks which are available as free downloads from the USGBC website.

 Q: Which exam should I write?